Jarno458/SatisfactoryArchipelagoMod/MODPAGE.md

 The Archipelago randomizer allows progression from over 60 different games to be mixed, this is called a multi-world randomizer.

+## Notable Features

+### Archipelago Portal

+Use Archipelago Portals to send and receive items from other compatible Archipelago games.
+Send your friends your Nuclear Waste, send coffee mugs to Stardew Valley players, and more!

+### EnergyLink

+Send and receive power from any compatible Archipelago game, such as other Satisfactory worlds, Factorio, or even Stardew Valley.

+Simply build a Power Storage building and hook it up to your power grid.
+Remember that Biomass Burners can't charge Power Storage buildings, the same as base game.

 ## How to Setup

 For simplicity's sake, this guide focuses on setting up a single player experience.